Report: Bruce Irvin has a $5.9 million cap number, which leaves just that much less for Jadeveon Clowney

-The salary figures are finally in for one of the Seahawks’ most notable free agent additions of the year — linebacker/rush end Bruce Irvin — and it turned out to be a bit higher than had generally been speculated.
+The salary figures are finally in for one of the Seahawks’ most notable free agent additions of the year — linebacker/rush end Bruce Irvin — and it turned out to be a bit higher than generally speculated.

 As reported first by ESPN’s Brady Henderson, Irvin’s one-year deal has a base value of $5.5 million with incentives that mean its cap number is “around” $5.9 million.